My Family Is The Opposite Of Alone

 Teachers and other professionals often make assumptions about teens in their care based on skin color, which undermines the relationship between the professional and teens in their care ("The Race Connection," 2006).
 James' teacher had not had many opportunities to have a one on one conversation with him since he was one of the "good kids."
 She did not realize he needed her just as much as the ones who were more verbal about their needs.
 In one short conversation, she gained an understanding of her student she did not previously have.

-Teens face many stressors, some have to do with family and responsibilities.
+Teens face many stressors, which includes family and multiple responsibilities.
 These stressors can be compounded by teachers who either do not have, or do not take the time to move beyond assumptions.
 One of the benefits of seeking therapy through Betterhelp.com is that the therapist and teen can get to know one another in a way that is often missing in traditional counseling.
 With Betterhelp.com, your therapist is interested in you, your life, and helping you overcome obstacles to you achieving your best you.
-Click here, and start today.
+Clickhere, and start today.